-Forward-looking statements Assumptions Risk factors Potential of the Company's properties to contain economic deposits of precious and base metals.
-Financing should be available for future exploration of the Company's properties; the actual results of the Company's exploration activities will be favourable; operating and exploration costs will not exceed the Company's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to the Company, and applicable political and economic conditions are favourable to the Company; the price of precious and base metals and applicable interest and exchange rates will be favourable to the Company; no title disputes exist with respect to the Company's exploration and evaluation assets.
-Precious metals price volatility; uncertainties involved in interpreting geological data and confirming title to acquire exploration and evaluation assets; the possibility that future exploration results will not be consistent with the Company's expectations; availability of financing for and actual results of the Company's exploration activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff; risks to title; mineral tenure and availability of permits.
+Forward-looking statements Assumptions Risk factors Financing should be available for future exploration of the Company's properties; the actual results of the Company's exploration activities will be favourable; operating and Precious metals price volatility; uncertainties involved in interpreting geological data and confirming title to acquire exploration and evaluation assets; the possibility that future deposits of precious and base metals. exploration costs will not exceed the Company's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to the Company, and applicable political and economic conditions are favourable to the Company; the price of precious and base metals and applicable interest and exchange rates will be favourable to the Company; no title disputes exist with respect to the Company's exploration and evaluation assets. exploration results will not be consistent with the Company's expectations; availability of financing for and actual results of the Company's exploration activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff; risks to title; mineral tenure and availability of permits.
 The Company's ability to meet its working capital needs at the current level for the twelve-month period.
 The Company expects to incur further losses in the development of its business.
 The operating and exploration activities of the Company for the twelve-months and beyond, and the costs associated therewith, will be dependent on raising sufficient additional capital consistent with the Company's current expectations.
 Changes in debt and equity markets; timing and availability of external financing on acceptable terms; changes in the operations currently planned for the next twelve months; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions.
 The Company's ability to carry out anticipated exploration on its exploration and evaluation assets.
 The exploration activities of the Company for the next twelve months, and the costs associated therewith, will be consistent with the Company's current expectations.
 Changes in debt and equity markets; timing and availability of external financing on acceptable terms; increases in costs; changes in the operations currently planned for the next twelve months; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions; receipt of applicable permits, ability to access the property, ability to secure the necessary personnel and support services to complete the planned programs.
-Management's outlook regarding future trends, including the future price of precious metals and availability of future financing.
-Financing will be available for the Company's exploration and operating activities; the price of precious and base metals will be favourable to the Company.
-Precious metals price volatility; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions; availability of financing.
-The Company will continue to focus its exploration efforts on existing targets located at the Omai Gold Mine in Guyana. on the exploration work program at Management may change its plans based on future exploration results.
-Political or social factors may make it difficult or unfeasible to continue to explore the Omai Gold Mine property.